Thaeriem/art2ascii/README.md

 ## Features

-- Converts selected GIF files into ASCII art.
-- Plays the ASCII art animation in the Tree View tab of the workspace.
+- Converts selected GIF files into ASCII art and plays in Explorer tab of workspace.
 - Supports basic GIF animations.
+- Apply tint or gradient to image to customize how GIF is rendered.
 - Lightweight and easy to use.

 ## Usage

+### Installation / Upload Media
 1. Install the art2ascii extension from the Visual Studio Code Marketplace.
 2. Open a workspace or create a new one.
 3. In the Explorer view, press the Upload Image/Gif button or `art2ascii.upload-art` in Command Palette.
 4. Your ASCII GIF will be compiling in the background and when completed it will reload the extension view.

 https://github.com/Thaeriem/art2ascii/assets/93838214/37676b22-b250-4557-b978-14f6a77e0688

+### Adding Tint / Gradient
+1. Press the Color Menu button or `art2ascii.color-menu` in Command Palette.
+2. Select Tint or Gradient respectively (you can also skip this step by running either `art2ascii.update-tint` or `art2ascii.update-gradient`).
+3. Input selected hexadecimal color in the form `#000000` or `000000` or two colors for gradient.

 ## Requirements